sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 A tag that does not match one of the above rules MUST be considered an invalid, unsupported tag type.

 <!-- TODO: relocate the following requirement -->
-If the patch does modify the version number or the descriptive metadata of the software, then a new tag representing these details SHOULD be installed, and the old tag SHOULD be removed.
+If a patch modifies the version number or the descriptive metadata of the software, then a new tag representing these details SHOULD be installed, and the old tag SHOULD be removed.

 ###  concise-software-identity Co-constraints